Volkswagen Taos: China (Tharu)

 The Tharu was presented as a near production model called the 'Powerful Family SUV' in March 2018.
 Built by SAIC Volkswagen, the vehicle became available in China in late October 2018.
-The vehicle is assembled in three locations, including in Xinjiang Uygur Autonomous Region in the city of Ürümqi.
+The vehicle was assembled in three locations, including in Xinjiang Uygur Autonomous Region in the city of Ürümqi.

 It is offered with several powertrain options, including one electric version called the e-Tharu.
-The base model of the Tharu has a torsion axis, the higher versions have a multi link suspension.
+The base model of the Tharu has a torsion axle, the higher versions have a multi link suspension.

 Volkswagen cooperated with the headphone manufacturer Beats Electronics to incorporate the Beats audio system in the vehicle.

+The Chinese-built Tharu was launched in the Philippine market on 29 September 2023.
+It is available in both the SE and SEL trim levels.
+It was discontinued in September 2025 following the termination of distributorship agreement between AC Industrials and Volkswagen Group.